Menu

 Queen Victoria, Letters Patent erecting Moreton Bay into a Colony, under the name of Queensland, and appointing Sir George Ferguson Bowen, K.C.M.G., to be Captain-General and Governor-in-Chief of the same (1859), available Queensland government website: http://foundingdocs.gov.au/item-sdid-47.html

-Queen Victoria affirmed that the Crown claimed no Jurisdiction over 'Native tribes' or their lands in 'Saving the rights of the tribes' in her the Pacific Islanders Protection acts of 1875 and 1876:
+Queen Victoria affirmed that the Crown claimed No Sovereignty, No Dominion and consequently No Jurisdiction over 'Native tribes' or their lands in 'Saving the rights of the tribes' in her the Pacific Islanders Protection acts of 1875 and 1876:

 Queen Victoria, The Pacific Islander Protection Act 1875 (38 & 39 Vic. c.
 51), (Imperial) Amended; University of South Pacific, Emalus Campus library website, available from: http://www.vanuatu.usp.ac.fj/library/online/texts/Pacific_archive/Western%20Pacific/10.%20Pacific%20Islanders%20Protection%20Amendment%20Act,%201875.PDF